OEmreTURAN/Adaptive-A-Star-and-NSGA-II-Framework-for-Multi-Goal-Navigation-of-Mobile-Robots/README.md

 If you use this software in academic work, cite the accompanying manuscript:

-**Turan O E, Mısır O and Özden M, Adaptive A*/NSGA-II Framework for Multi-Goal Navigation of Mobile Robots.**
+**Turan O E, Mısır O and Ozden M, Adaptive A*/NSGA-II Framework for Multi-Goal Navigation of Mobile Robots.
+Measurement Science and Technology**

 ## Support

-- Use [GitHub Issues](https://github.com/OEmreTURAN/Adaptive-A-Star-and-NSGA-II-Framework-for-Multi-Goal-Navigation-of-Mobile-Robots/issues) for software defects, installation problems, and reproducibility questions.
 - Contact [emre.turan@btu.edu.tr](mailto:emre.turan@btu.edu.tr) for questions about the methodology or manuscript.